nazli-ucar/dsa-project/README.md

 ### Expected Findings
 - Detecting the weather conditions which make the traffic in Istanbul more dangerous.
-- Finding the effect of weather conditions and their consequences such as rainfall density, glaciation and temperature on drivers in Istanbul and their cars.
+- Finding the effect of weather conditions and their consequences on drivers in Istanbul and their cars.
 - Predictions of the danger of the roads during specific weather event and creating precautions for decreasing the chance of accidents.